rust-lang/reference/src/attributes.md

   key/value pair
 * An identifier followed by a parenthesized list of sub-attribute arguments which include literals

+Literal values must not include integer or float type suffixes.

 _Inner attributes_, written with a bang ("!") after the hash ("#"), apply to the item that the attribute is declared within. _Outer attributes_, written without